 It would also be possible to identify whole-string variants which are purely syntactic, having to do with strings of characters and their order, perhaps re-ordering them or transforming them in some other way, but without bearing on meaningful linguistic elements (for example, Pig Latin Igpay Atinlay).
 These would be classed, in principle, as whole-string variants.

-Note the case of code points like tónos in Greek, or zero-width non joiner (ZWNJ U+200C), a control character that is used in the spelling of Arabic or Devanagari.
+Note the case of code points like tónos in Greek, or zero-width non joiner (ZWNJ U+200C), a control character that is used in the spelling of Devanagari or some Arabic script-based languages such as Farsi and Urdu.
 These have effects on the rendering of a string as a whole -- either (as with tónos) because there can only be one of them in a word, or (as with ZWNJ) because they might be invisible in their effects on the word’s rendering, except in one crucial locus.
 Nevertheless, they are not classed here as creating whole-string variants.
-Instead, it is envisaged that such elements would stand in alternation to the absence of those elements: a registered TLD containing such an element would trigger a variant label which would be the same string but without the tónos or ZWNJ.
+Instead, it is envisaged that such elements would stand in alternation to the absence of those elements: a TLD containing such an element would trigger a variant label which would be the same string but without the tónos or ZWNJ.

-Linguistic variants make up the most significant part of whole-string variants: this is where the variant relationship would hold between elements of particular languages (e.g., prefixes, suffixes, words or phrases).
+Linguistic variants make up the most significant part of whole-string variants: this is where the variant relationship would hold between elements of particular languages (e.g., prefixes, suffixes, words, or phrases).
 In principle these could hold within a given language, or as relations between the words of different languages (as translations, or historical etymologies).
 It will be seen that the main concrete case which has arisen in the case studies concerns linkage of elements of different dialects (or registers) of a single language (specifically Greek) as variants.
 Hence the particular note of dialectal variants within linguistic variants.

 Figure 1: Graphical representation of variant cases identified in the case studies